 - Safety experts recommend that children ride rearward-facing in the vehicle until they are at least one year old and weigh at least 20 lbs (9 kg).
 Two types of child restraints can be used rearward-facing: infant carriers and "convertible" child seats.
-Both types of child restraints are held in the vehicle by the lap/ shoulder belt or the LATCH child restraint anchorage system. - The infant carrier is only used rearward-facing in the vehicle.
+Both types of child restraints are held in the vehicle by the lap/shoulder belt or the LATCH child restraint anchorage system. - This vehicle is not capable of accommodating the installation of a car bed used for carrying newborn babies at the right front passenger seat position.
+If a car bed must be used to transport a newborn baby, the car bed must be installed in the second seating row only. - The infant carrier is only used rearward-facing in the vehicle.
 It is recommended for children who weigh up to about 20 lbs (9 kg).
 "Convertible" child seats can be used either rearward-facing or forward-facing in the vehicle.
 Convertible child seats often have a higher weight limit in the rearward-facing direction than infant carriers do, so they can be used rearward-facing by children who weigh more than 9 kg (20 lbs) but are less than one year old.

 - Rearward-facing child seats must NEVER be used in the front seat of a vehicle with a front passenger airbag.
 An airbag deployment could cause severe injury or death to infants in this position. - Children who weigh more than 20 lbs (9 kg) and who are older than one year can ride forward-facing in the vehicle.
 Forward-facing child seats and convertible child seats used in the forward-facing direction are for children who weigh 20 to 40 lbs (9 to 18 kg) and who are older than one year.
-These child seats are also held in the vehicle by the lap/shoulder belt or the LATCH child restraint anchorage system. - The belt-positioning booster seat is for children weighing more than 40 lbs (18 kg), but who are still too small to fit the vehicle's seat belts properly.
+These child seats are also held in the vehicle by the lap/shoulder belt or the LATCH child restraint anchorage system.

+• The belt-positioning booster seat is for children weighing more than 40 lbs (18 kg), but who are still too small to fit the vehicle's seat belts properly.
 If the child cannot sit with knees bent over the vehicle's cushion while the child's back is against the seat back; they should use a Belt Positioning Booster Seat.
 The child and booster seat are held in the vehicle by the lap/shoulder belt.
 (Some booster seats are equipped with a front shield and are held in the vehicle by the lap portion.)